Amber’s story – The power of one day

 The first day of school is such a milestone day for most children on many levels.
 The children’s level of readiness for school on day one is a predictor for future successes at school, thus, it is indeed an important day.

-With that in mind, the days that all occur before the first day of school are vital.
+With that in mind, the days that lead up to the first day of school are vital.

-Meet Amber.
-She is a shy 3-year-old living in a highly vulnerable demographic area.
-I met her on day one of the United We Read program and registered her and her little sister, Jade, as child one and two in the United We Read Program.
-From April 2014, Amber and Jade began to receive books every month from United Way.
+Amber was a shy 3-year-old living in a highly vulnerable demographic area.
+We met Amber on day one of the United We Read Imagination Library program and registered her and her little sister, Jade, as child one and two in the United We Read Program Imagination Library.
+From April 2014, Amber and Jade received the gift of books every month from United Way South Australia.

-Two years later, in April 2016, Amber and Jade (and their Mum) attended the Read Aloud at the Zoo Day Event.
-Amber has recently turned 5-years-old and has now graduated from the United We Read program.
-She has also started primary school.
-9 weeks ago, Amber stood on the school grounds for her Day One moment at school.
-Was she ready for school or was she not?
+Two years later, in April 2016, Amber had now turned 5-years-old and had graduated from the United We Read Imagination Library program.
+When Amber stood on the school grounds for her First Day moment at school was she ready for school?

-Alongside these challenges, Amber continued to receive the monthly books through the United We Read program.
-This meant she had access to quality books and her Mum made every effort to read regularly with her children.
+Alongside these challenges, Amber continued to receive the monthly books through the United We Read Imagination Library program.
+This meant Amber had access to quality books and her Mum made every effort to read regularly with her children.
 The three of them regularly attended United We Read events held in the community.

 So I ask you again, on day one, was Amber school ready?
 Yes, she sure was!